SkeldJS/Hindenburg/README.md

 https://discord.gg/8ewNJYmYAU

 ## Features
+### 👮‍♀️ Server-As-A-Host
+Hindenburg has complete authority, and does much more than a glorified relay network.
+It interacts directly with games, making sure everything runs smoothly and gives lots of power to plugins.

 ### 🎨 Highly Configurable
 Hindenburg is completely customisable with a simple json file, giving you full control.